There are several theological reasons why we retain the black

 all believers during that rapturous moment!
 One of the reasons no man knows the

-day nor the hour of Jesus’ imminent return is because God wants our personal
+day nor the hour of Jesus’ imminent return is that God wants our personal

 holiness not to be a matter of timing but characterized by faithful obedience